INTRODUCTION AND EPIDEMIOLOGY

 SERIOUS BACTERIAL ILLNESS

 Infants ≤3 months of age, and especially neonates, are relatively immunodeficient.
 Neonates and young infants demonstrate decreased opsonin activity, decreased macrophage and neutrophil function, and bone marrow insufficiency.3 Infants and children demonstrate a poor immunoglobulin G antibody response to encapsulated bacteria until 24 months of age.
-Immune development is a continuum and improves as the child matures.
-Therefore, the ...
+Immune development is a continuum and improves as the child ...